Chocolate Berry Flag Cake with Whipped Cream Frosting

 To assemble: Add the Whipped Cream Frosting on top of the cake and spread evenly.
 Starting at the left corner, add 7 blueberries in a row.
 Then add 4 more rows of 7 blueberries to create the blue square of the flag.
 Next, add a row of raspberries starting at the top row where the blueberries end.
 The first row of raspberries will go to the end of the frosting.
 Next, add a second row of raspberries at the last row of blueberries.
 Last, add 2 more rows of raspberries spaced evenly on the bottom portion of the cake.

-chocolate berry flag cake
+woman holding a chocolate berry flag cake in the kitchen.

 Can I use strawberries instead of raspberries?